jackyzha0/jackyzha0.github.io/content/thoughts/digital permanence.md

 ---
 title: "Digital Permanence"
 date: 2021-05-09T17:39:37-04:00
+tags:
+- sapling
 ---

-Once you share something, you can't unshare it, internet feels intractable.
-What do we lose when we lose deletion?
+Once you share something, you can't unshare it, internet feels intractable. **What do we lose when we lose deletion?**

 Related: [cancel culture](thoughts/cancel%20culture.md), [right to be forgotten](thoughts/right%20to%20be%20forgotten.md), [ephemereal content](thoughts/ephemereal%20content.md)